lamnmh05/ViSoMMSD/README.md

-# ViSoMMSD: ViSoMMSD: A Multi-Modal Sarcasm Detection Dataset for Vietnamese Social Media with Human and LLM-Based Labels
+# ViSoMMSD: A Multi-Modal Sarcasm Detection Dataset for Vietnamese Social Media with Human and LLM-Based Labels